-PR.AT-5: Physical and cybersecurity personnel understand their roles and responsibilities .
-29 PR.DS-1: Data-at-rest is protected. .
-30 PR.DS-2: · PR.DS-3: , , , , PR.DS-4: Adequate capacity to ensure availability is maintained PR.DS-5: Protections against data leaks are implemented.
-PR.DS-6: Integrity checking mechanisms are used to verify software, firmware, and information integrity PR.DS-7: The development and testing environment(s) are separate from the production environment PR.IP-1: A baseline configuration of information technology/industrial control systems is created a DD ID 2. maintained incorporating security principles.
-A System Development Life Cycle to manage systems is implemented.
-PR.IP-2: PR.IP-3: Configuration change control processes are in place.
-PR.IP-3: Backups of information are conducted, maintained, and tested.
-PR.IP-5: Policy and regulations regarding the physical operating environment for organizational assets are n 1 IX.II -5.
-Toney and regulations regarding the physical operating environment for organizational assets are n PR.IP-6: Data is destroyed according to policy.
+PR.A1-5: Physical and cybersecurity personnel understand their roles and responsibilities 30 PR.DS-1: Data-at-rest is protected PR.DS-2: Data-in-transit is protected PR.DS-3: Assets are formally managed throughout removal, transfers, and disposition PR.DS-4: Adequate capacity to ensure availability is maintained PR.DS-5: Protections against data leaks are implemented PR.DS-6: Integrity checking mechanisms are used to verify software, firmware, and information integrity. $\dots$ PR.DS-7: The development and testing environment(s) are separate from the production environment PR.IP-1: A baseline configuration of information technology/industrial control systems is created a maintained incorporating security principles.
+PR.IP-2: A System Development Life Cycle to manage systems is implemented PR.IP-3: Configuration change control processes are in place.
+PR.IP-4: Backups of information are conducted, maintained, and tested.
+PR.IP-5: Policy and regulations regarding the physical operating environment for organizational assets are m PR.IP-6: Data is destroyed according to policy.
 PR.IP-7: Protection processes are improved.
-PR.IP-8: Effectiveness of protection technologies is shared PR.IP-9: Response plans (Incident Response and Business Continuity) and recovery plans (Incident Recov and Disaster Recovery) are in place and managed. .
-37 PR.IP-11: Cybersecurity is included in human resources practices (deprovisioning, personnel screening) .
-38 A vulnerability management plan is developed and implemented.
-PR.MA-1: Maintenance and repair of organizational assets are performed and logged, with approved controlled tools.
-PR.MA-2: Remote maintenance of organizational assets is approved, logged, and performed in a manner t prevents unauthorized access .
-40 PR.PT-1: Audit/log records are determined, documented, implemented, and reviewed in accordance v vith policy PR.PT-2: Removable media is protected, and its use restricted according to policy PR.PT-3: The principle of least functionality is incorporated by configuring systems to provide only essen capabilities PR.PT-4: DETECT Communications and control networks are protected.
-Detected events are analysed to understand attack targets and methods Event data are collected and correlated from multiple sources and sensors Incident alert thresholds are established The network is monitored to detect potential cybersecurity events.
+PR.IP-8: Effectiveness of protection technologies is shared PR.IP-9: Response plans (Incident Response and Business Continuity) and recovery plans (Incident Recov and Disaster Recovery) are in place and managed.
+PR.IP-11: Cybersecurity is included in human resources practices (deprovisioning, personnel screening) A vulnerability management plan is developed and implemented.
+Maintenance and repair of organizational assets are performed and logged, with approved a controlled tools.
+PR.MA-2: Remote maintenance of organizational assets is approved, logged, and performed in a manner t hat prevents unauthorized access 41 PR.PT-1: Audit/log records are determined, documented, implemented, and reviewed in accordance w /ith policy PR.PT-2: Removable media is protected, and its use restricted according to policy 42 PR.PT-3: The principle of least functionality is incorporated by configuring systems to provide only essen tia capabilities PR.PT-4: Communications and control networks are protected.
+43 DETECT Detected events are analysed to understand attack targets and methods Event data are collected and correlated from multiple sources and sensors Incident alert thresholds are established The network is monitored to detect potential cybersecurity events.
 The physical environment is monitored to detect potential cybersecurity events Personnel activity is monitored to detect potential cybersecurity events.
-Malicious code is detected Unauthorized mobile code is detected.
-External service provider activity is monitored to detect potential cybersecurity events Vulnerability scans are performed Detection activities comply with all applicable requirements.
-Detection processes are tested Event detection information is communicated Detection processes are continuously improved.
-RESPOND Response plan is executed during or after an incident .
-51 Personnel know their roles and order of operations when a response is needed RS.CO-2: Incidents are reported consistent with established criteria. .
-52 Information is shared consistent with response plans Coordination with stakeholders occurs consistent with response plans RS.CO-5: Voluntary information sharing occurs with external stakeholders to achieve broader cybersecu - situational awareness.
-RS.AN-1: Notifications from detection systems are investigated. .
-54
+Malicious code is detected Unauthorized mobile code is detected External service provider activity is monitored to detect potential cybersecurity events Monitoring for unauthorized personnel, connections, devices, and software is performed Vulnerability scans are performed Detection activities comply with all applicable requirements.
+Detection processes are tested Event detection information is communicated Detection processes are continuously improved 21 RESPOND E 2 Response plan is executed during or after an incident Personnel know their roles and order of operations when a response is needed Incidents are reported consistent with established criteria.
+Information is shared consistent with response plans.
+Coordination with stakeholders occurs consistent with response plans.
+Voluntary information sharing occurs with external stakeholders to achieve broader cybersecu 1.3.00-3. situational awareness. - RS.AN-1 Notifications from detection systems are investigated. ·